DEIB Without Cultural Intelligence Is a Policy, Not a Practice

 A research synthesis of 105 independent samples covering 39,948 employees found that inclusive leadership consistently predicts task performance, creativity, voice behavior, and lower turnover, with psychological safety as the central mechanism (Li et al., 2024).
 Every L&D professional in the room nods at that instantly.
 Of course psychological safety matters.

 ‘Cultural intelligence,’ or CQ, is the ability to function effectively across different cultural contexts.
 Think of it less like a skill and more like an operating system.
-You can install the right values (the apps) but if the underlying OS can’t run them in unfamiliar environments, the apps crash.
+You can install the right values (the apps), but if the underlying OS cannot run them in unfamiliar environments, the apps crash.
 No amount of clicking the icon fixes that.
-(Slightly too on-the-nose as metaphors go, but it’s accurate.)
+(Slightly too literal a metaphor, but it’s accurate.)

 CQ has four dimensions: metacognitive (thinking about how you think across cultures), cognitive (knowing how cultures differ), motivational (wanting to engage across difference), and behavioral (actually adapting how you communicate).
 The Schlaegel et al. (2021) synthesis found these dimensions work together in a mutually reinforcing cycle, and motivational CQ has the largest unique effect on job performance at 22% of variance.

-The most important question isn’t “does your leader know the cultural facts?”
+The most useful question isn’t “does your leader know the cultural facts?”
 It’s “does your leader actually want to understand how people from different backgrounds experience the team?”
-Curiosity and tolerance aren’t the same thing and teams feel that difference immediately.
+Curiosity and tolerance are not the same thing, and teams feel that difference immediately.

 Audit your “inclusive” behaviors for the cultural assumptions built into them.
-Ask which of your practices assume that directness, public participation, and individual acknowledgment are universally valued and then build alternative channels alongside them.
-Bilateral check-ins and async contribution options aren’t accommodations for introverts.
-They’re more sophisticated inclusion design.
+Ask which practices assume that directness, public participation, and individual acknowledgment are universally valued, then build alternative channels alongside them.
+Bilateral check ins and async contribution options are inclusion design, not accommodations for introverts.

 Build CQ into DEIB programs as a prerequisite, not a supplement.
 The Schlaegel et al. (2021) data shows CQ adds predictive power for performance beyond personality, experience, and IQ combined.
-Start with motivational CQ: help leaders develop genuine curiosity about cultural difference, not just formal awareness of it.
+Start with motivational CQ.
+Help leaders develop genuine curiosity about cultural difference, rather than jumping straight to formal awareness of it.

 Treat process conflict as a DEIB signal.
-Davaei et al. (2022) found that process conflict, not interpersonal friction, is what kills global team performance.
-When your team fights over workflow defaults and decision rights, that’s often a sign one cultural norm is running the room unchecked and the inclusion conversation needs to happen upstream.
+Davaei et al. (2022) found that process conflict, more than interpersonal friction, is what kills global team performance.
+When your team fights over workflow defaults and decision rights, that is often a sign one cultural norm is running the room unchecked, and the inclusion conversation needs to happen upstream of the surface argument.

 Separate ‘belonging’ from ‘sameness’ in how you design for inclusion.
 The Randel et al. (2017) model says inclusive leadership serves two things: belonging (I’m part of this team) and uniqueness (I’m valued for what makes me different).
 A lot of programs focus almost entirely on belonging and skip uniqueness, especially when uniqueness is cultural.
 Naming specific cultural contributions in concrete terms is what closes that gap.

-I keep coming back to the idea that ‘inclusion’ might be one of those words we’ve defined carefully in one cultural register and then assumed translates everywhere without friction.
-But belonging is felt, not declared.
-And what makes someone feel seen is shaped by decades of cultural formation that no values statement overrides on its own.
+‘Inclusion’ might be one of those words we’ve defined carefully in one cultural register and then assumed travels everywhere without friction.
+Belonging is felt, not declared.
+What makes someone feel seen is shaped by decades of cultural formation that no values statement overrides on its own.

 The research doesn’t say DEIB doesn’t work.
-It says ‘cultural intelligence’ is what makes it work when the team spans cultures.
-I think that’s not a small distinction.
+It says cultural intelligence is what makes it work when the team spans cultures.
+That isn’t a small distinction.

-What’s one “inclusive” practice on your team that you’ve never actually pressure-tested across cultural contexts?
+What’s one “inclusive” practice on your team that you’ve never actually tested across cultural contexts?

 Frequently Asked Questions